Pan-Islamism: Classical doctrines

-Fakhruddin al-Razi, who also talks about Ummah in a political sense, is quoted as saying the following:
+Fakhr al-Din al-Razi, who also talks about the in a political sense, is quoted as saying the following:

 The world is a garden, whose waterer is the dynasty, which is the authority.
 The guardian of this authority is the Shari'ah and Shari'ah is also the policy which preserves the kingdom; the kingdom is the city which the army brings into existence; the army is guaranteed by wealth; wealth is acquired by the subjects (Ummah) who are made servants via justice; justice is the axis of well being of the world.